SkylineCommunications/dataminer-docs-connectors/connector/doc/Amagi_CLOUDPORT_Playout_Service_Manager.md

 # Amagi CLOUDPORT Playout Service Manager

-This connector is used to monitor and the Amagi CLOUDPORT Playout Service Manager.
+This connector is used to monitor the Amagi CLOUDPORT Playout Service Manager.

 ## About